 Total return approach, investing across full spectrum of the fixed income market including up to 20% in below investment-grade securities.

-For the quarter ended September 30, 2022, the Strategy outperformed the Index on NAV basis.
-Sector allocation contributed the most to performance.
-Meanwhile, security selection and duration and yield curve positioning also contributed.
+For the quarter ended March 31, 2023, the Strategy outperformed the Index, on a NAV basis.
+Security selection and sector allocation contributed, while duration and yield curve decisions detracted.

 Current Strategy and Outlook

 High levels of rate volatility illustrate the lack of certainty regarding the direction of the Fed, the economy and markets.
 On the one hand, we believe the left tail risk of reaccelerating inflation has diminished, on the other a new scenario of a more widespread banking crisis has taken its place.
 While the likelihood of either of these scenarios materializing remains slim, so does the likelihood of a soft landing.
 All of this adds to the challenges of navigating this environment.